periode/thesis/corpus/online_posts.md

 "Elegance combines simplicity, efficiency, and brilliance, and produces a feeling of pride.
 Elegance is when you replace a procedure with a table, or realize that you can use recursion—which is almost always elegant"

-and then he gives the example of `fibonacci`, so i'd need to investigate if fibonacci is elegant on its own, or if it's a playground for elegance.
+and then he gives the example of `fibonacci`, so i'd need to investigate if fibonacci is elegant on its own, or if it's a playground for elegance. (a couple of months later: nah. there are definitely ugly implementations of fibonacci)

 Clarity of code.
 Clarity of design.
 Clarity of purpose.  (related to the differrent scales of appreciation)